 From the somewhat stable perspective of a woman married nearly 15 years, I’ve noticed some patterns emerge.
 From candid conversations over tea to late night beer-induced confessions, your tales reveal a common thread that deserves some exploration.

 What I see is a tendency in our generations (gen x/millennials) to judge everything, and harshly to boot.
 To judge each moment and every day as if it reveals the entire potential of the relationship in a nutshell.
 And on top of reading too much into every bump in the road is a tendency not to let things go.
 Not to forgive what should be forgivable.
 Breaking instead of bending when the wind blows.

 It is as if despite our progressive and enlightened aspirations, we are still very prone to living through ego, just as much as those we judge.
 We are making more effort to live mindfully as meditation, yoga, and even tea gain popularity in this country.
 Yet even if you rise before dawn for spiritual practice, keep a yoga mat in the car, and drown yourself in tea ceremony there is no guarantee you will keep your ego in check at all times.

 There is also a selfish air to the criteria by which a union is judged.
-It may seem obvious, but a relationship is not all about you (your needs, your personal growth, feeling truly seen, etc).
+It may seem obvious, but a long term relationship is not all about you (your needs, your personal growth, feeling truly seen, etc).
 Less obvious is that it is not even about both of you.
 A true union transcends the individuality of the individuals, it becomes something unique that is neither the one person nor the other.
 It is the symbiosis itself, not the organisms participating.